abhikit/abhikit/README.md

-- 👋 Hi, I’m @abhikit
+- 👋 Hi, I’m @Abhishek
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, SQL and Visualization using BI tools
-- 💞️ I’m looking to collaborate on Python programming
+- 💞️ I’m looking to collaborate on Python and SQL programming
 - 📫 How to reach me https://github.com/abhikit

 <!---